-- the project to proceed with more detailed assessment of the short-list options,
+- the project to proceed with more detailed assessment of the short-list options

 - the project to engage with market suppliers through a Request for Information (RFI).

-- the project to proceed to formal market engagement through a Request for Proposal (RFP) or Request for Tender (RFT) process.'
+- the project to proceed to formal market engagement through a Request for Proposal (RFP) or Request for Tender (RFT) process.

 The two-stage Cabinet approvals process:

 - Respects Ministerial/Cabinet choice and provides three off-ramps:

 - starts with high-level analysis of a long-list of options; seeks approval-in-principle for a preferred way forward and a short-list for further analysis (Programme BC or Indicative BC)

 - more detailed analysis and recommendation of a Preferred Option; seeks approval to formally approach the market for the preferred option (Detailed BC)

 - confirmation of cost and plans before funding is appropriated; seeks approval to implement (Implementation BC).